hachepunto/mkgetdepths/README.md

 # mkgetdepths
-extract depth from a bunch of bams
+extract depth from a bunch of .bam files